 61 Principles of Agricultural and Resource Economics Introduction to principles of economics through the analysis of problems of agricultural production and resource development.
 Three hours.
-Sargent.

 151 Food and Lodging Business Management Economic decisionmaking for food and lodging business management.
 Emphasis on analysis of business investment and profitability over the firm life.
-Credit not granted for both 151 and 166.
 Three hours.
 Bevins.